-I am an Assistant Professor at Clark University, where I am also affiliated with the Center for Gender, Race, and Area Studies, the Latin American and Latino Studies program, and the Women's and Gender Studies program.
+I am an Associate Professor at Clark University, where I am also affiliated with the Center for Gender, Race, and Area Studies, the Latin American and Latino Studies program, and the Women's and Gender Studies program.
 My research interests include Latino politics, gender and politics, immigration policy, immigrant socialization and participation, and identity politics in the U.S., with a focus on the influence of race, class, and gender.
 My book, The New Americans?: Immigration, Protest, and the Politics of Latino Identity (University Press of Kansas 2017), was named the Best Book of 2017 by the American Political Science Association’s Latino Caucus.
 In the book, I analyze how protest and the immigration debate influence Latinos’ sense of belonging in the U.S. I also explore different elements of diversity within the Latino population, including national origin, gender, and immigrant generation.
 The book focuses primarily on an unprecedented wave of protests that occurred in the spring of 2006, in which millions of Latinos mobilized across the U.S. in opposition to a far-reaching immigration proposal.
 My research on immigration has also expanded to include an analysis of media images of immigrants in a collaborative project with Emily Farris (TCU).
 We describe some of our research in a blog post for the Monkey Cage in the Washington Post, "The news media usually show immigrants as dangerous criminals.
 That’s changed — for now, at least."
 I am also currently engaged in research around policies related to reproduction, including abortion as well as Assisted Reproductive Technologies such as IVF.
 A discussion of some of this research is included in another recent post for The Monkey Cage in the Washington Post, “The Politics of Assisted Reproduction, Explained," (co-authored with Erin Heidt-Forsythe, Penn State University).
 I earned an MA and a PhD from Brown University.
 I also hold a BA from Tufts University and an MSc from the London School of Economics and Political Science.
 Before pursuing my Ph.D., I spent six years working as a legislative staffer in the U.S. Congress, including three years each in the U.S. Senate and the House of Representatives.

 Immigration & Citizenship